anekekarina99/ecommerce_reactMongo/README.md

-# weatherApp_reactMongo
+# PortofolioApp_reactMongo
-This is weatherApp, use react and mongo(temporaliy)
+This is portofolio, use react and mongo(temporaliy)